pydoit/doit/doc/tutorial.rst

 ``task_shrink_js`` compress a single javascript file and save the result in the "build" folder.

 ``task_create_build_folder`` is used to create a *build* folder to store the compressed javascript files (if the folder doesnt exist yet).
 Note that this task will always be execute because it doesnt have dependencies.
-But even it is a dependency for every "shrink_js" task it will be executed only once per DoIt run.
+But even it is a dependency for every "shrink_js" task it will be executed only once per `doit` run.
 The same task is never executed twice.

 Next Steps
 ----------

-Check the `reference <reference.html>`_ page for DoIt command line options and a summary of task dictionary fields.
+Check the `reference <reference.html>`_ page for `doit` command line options and a summary of task dictionary fields.

 There are also more `examples <examples.html>`_.
 Including the one used to generate this website from ReSTructured text.

-Then join our `discussion forum <http://groups.google.co.in/group/python-doit>`_ and drop me a line about your experience using DoIt.
+Then join our `discussion forum <http://groups.google.co.in/group/python-doit>`_ and drop me a line about your experience using `doit`.
 I will set-up a recipes page with more examples.
 Contributions are welcome.

 Finally take a look at the developer's `docs <developer.html>`_.